Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

     + vi.
 The Chief Elections Officer and the Chapter Advisor review ballots immediately and announce the winner before the next election.

+      1. In elections with three (3) or more candidates, if no candidate receives more than 50% of the votes, the candidate with the fewest votes will be removed from consideration, and a run-off election will be held with the remaining candidates.

+      2. This process will be repeated until one candidate receives a majority (50% plus one) vote from the chapter.

     + vii.
 Repeat for each of the Executive Board positions.

   + d.
 If a vacancy opens on election night (e.g. no one is on the ballot for Vice President of Recruitment), nominations may be held from the floor, and prior procedure will follow.